povilasb/pyigd/README.rst

 This tool aims to be simple, clean, easy to install, hackable tool.
-Hence, CI is enabled, test coverage should be kept to the maximum, code is linted, types are checked, open source liraries are reused, etc.
+Hence, CI is enabled, test coverage should be kept to the maximum, code is linted, types are checked, open source libraries are reused, etc.

 Sorry, no Python 2 support.